Nayan-Chaturvedi/ChaiAurCode/README.md

 ## Lecture 6: Events in Javascript

-- Whatever the eventd run in the javascript, it runs in sequentially
+- Whatever the event run in the javascript, it runs in sequentially
-- But in asynchronous programming, we deviate the sequence and come back, same like browser event, it acitivate in browser events.
+- But in asynchronous programming, we deviate the sequence and come back, same like browser event, it activate in browser events.
 - Write a logic that is scalable in javascript, so better avoid writing onclick on button in js.
 - Dont write simply onclick event but use addEventListener, as it will give much detail like propogation, or gives less features if use onclick.
 - Add the event listener in string.